Family of Adolf Hitler: Father of Alois Hitler

 The identity of the biological father of Alois is disputed.
 Legally, Johann Georg Hiedler, an itinerant miller, was the step-father of Alois Schicklgruber (later Alois Hitler), and Johann Georg's brother Johann Nepomuk Hiedler was therefore the step-uncle of Alois.
-Johann Nepomuk adopted Alois informally during Alois' childhood and raised him.
+Johann Nepomuk adopted Alois informally during Alois's childhood and raised him.
 It is possible that he was, in fact, the natural father of Alois but could not acknowledge this publicly due to his marriage.
 A perhaps simpler explanation is that he pitied the ten-year-old Alois after the death of the boy's mother Maria, as it could hardly have been a suitable life for a ten-year-old child to be raised by an itinerant miller.
 Johann Nepomuk died on 17 September 1888 and willed Alois a considerable portion of his life savings.

 It was later claimed that Johann Georg had fathered Alois prior to his marriage to Maria.
 The claim that Johann Georg was the true father of Alois was not made during the lifetime of either Johann Georg or Maria.
 In 1877, 20 years after the death of Johann Georg and almost 30 years after the death of Maria, Alois was legally declared to have been Johann Georg's son.
 Johann Nepomuk arranged to change the surname of Alois to "Hitler" and to have Johann Georg declared the biological father of Alois in 1876.
 Johann Nepomuk collected three witnesses (his son-in-law and two others) who testified before a notary in Weitra that Johann Georg had several times stated in their presence that he was the actual father of Alois and wanted to make Alois his legitimate son and heir.
 The parish priest in Döllersheim, where the original birth certificate of Alois was kept, added Johann Georg's name to the birth register.
 Alois was 39 years old at the time and was well-known in the community as Alois Schicklgruber.